+From Idle Mode, press RAMP/HOLD.

 Display will read "PRG" (Program)

+Enter the PRG Number of the program you wish to create or run.
+(This is a number between 1 and 6 that you assign to a program which will be stored in permanent memory until it is replaced.)

-Display will read "SEGS" (Segments)
+Press ENTER Display will read "SEGS" (Segments)

+Enter the number of segments in your program.

 Display will read "rA" 1 (Rate #)

+Enter the first heating rate in degrees per hour.

-Display will read "°F" (Degrees Fahrenheit)
+Display will read "F" (Degrees Fahrenheit)

+Enter the first temperature to reach.

 Display will read "HLd1" (Hold #)

+Enter the amount of hold time in hours and minutes.

 Display will read "rA2" (Rate #) unless it is a 1 segment program then it will read ALAr (Alarm)

+Repeat steps 4 through 6 until all segments have been completed.
+The display will then flash ALAr (Alarm).
+The default setting for no alarm is 9999.
+See section on programming alarm for more details.

+Press ENTER

 Display will return to Idle Mode

+The display then return to Idle mode.
+At this point the program is loaded and ready to start.
+Before pressing START it is a good idea to press REVIEW to make sure the program was input correctly.
+If you are satisfied with the review, press START and the program will began firing.

 The display will read the internal temperature of the kiln chamber unless a delay start has been programmed in which case it will began counting down minutes from the designated Delay time.